 Well, our boffins have been looking at the theory test results* and they’ve discovered that learners really struggle to answer questions about ‘signs and road markings’.

 So, let’s look at why you need to know this stuff.
-Firstly, it’s in the theory test, right?
+First, it’s in the theory test, right?
 And you should know and understand all the topic areas before you take your test.

-Secondly, have a quick think about the road signs you see when you’re driving.
+Second, have a quick think about the road signs you see when you’re driving.
 Can you honestly say that you know what all of them mean?
-And if you don’t, is it important?
+And, if you do not, is it important?

 Signs of improvement

-If you want more (and surely everyone wants more?!), consider picking up a copy of Know Your Traffic Signs.
+If you want more (and surely everyone wants more?!), consider picking up a copy of Know Your Traffic Signs (TSO Shop).
 It’s absolutely stuffed with information about all the most important traffic signs and is an essential revision tool for those of you who are studying for your theory tests!